OfficeDev/Excel-Add-in-Bind-To-Table/README.md

  If you save the workbook while debugging, the add-in is persisted in the workbook.
 If you do so, you won't have to reinsert the  add-in into the workbook during future debugging sessions.

 3. In the add-in, choose Set binding.
-4. In the table on Book1.xlsx, make a change to one of the values in the first column in the right.
+4. In the table on Stocks.xlsx, make a change to one of the values in the first column in the right.

 **Troubleshooting**

-If the app fails to install, ensure that the XML in your AppManifest.xml file parses correctly.
+If the app fails to install, ensure that the XML in your CodeSample_BindingAppToXLTable.xml file parses correctly.

 If you change the code in the StockTicker.getStockQuotes method to call an external stock quote service, be aware that cross-domain scripting restrictions still apply.